“Have the courage to turn away from everything that doesn’t feed your soul” –– Unknown

 The beginning of another new year has arrived.
 2021 has been the first year I’ve been inspired to be unapologetically me, and it's brought a new sense of excitement to my life as I move into the work we're doing here at the ranch.

-I realized that a “new time” in your life can often be filled with many positive things, but those positives can sometimes hidden behind the "negatives" (emotional and mental clutter) that are currently present in your life.
+As I move forward, I realize that a “new time” in your life can often be filled with many positive things.
+But those positives can sometimes hidden behind the "negatives" that are currently present in your life.

-You know...hidden behind fear, anxiety or some series of negative feeling aimed at the change that happening.
-Sometimes, you simply can’t see the gains you're making because you’re too distracted by the mental clutter and overwhelmed by the mind trash that is created by the ego, that runs rampant in your head.
+You know...hidden behind fear, anxiety or some series of emotions you're experiencing due to change that may be happening.
+Sometimes, you simply can’t see the gains you're making because you’re too distracted by the mental clutter and overwhelmed by the mind trash that is created by the ego.

 In the past decade, when I've experienced this, I kept trying to find a term for this in order to identify it.
 I asked myself: